Crypto Adoption Around the World: Peru

 Limited Merchant Acceptance

-Despite growing interest, the number of merchants accepting cryptocurrencies in Peru remains low.
+Despite growing interest, the number of merchants accepting cryptocurrencies in Peru remains relatively low.
 This limited acceptance reduces the practicality of using digital currencies for everyday transactions, thereby hindering their integration into the mainstream economy.

 The Potential for Cryptocurrency in Peru